igvteam/igv-webapp/README.md

-# IGV Web App
+# IGV-Web App

-igv-webapp is a pure-client "genome browser" application based on [igv.js](https://github.com/igvteam/igv.js).
+The IGV-Web app is a pure-client "genome browser" application based on [igv.js](https://github.com/igvteam/igv.js).
 It is developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.
 You can use our hosted app at https://igv.org/app, or follow the directions below to install your own.

-**Note:  the instructions below are for developers or others wishing to install a copy of igv-webapp.
-For user documentation see [https://igvteam.github.io/igv-webapp/](https://igvteam.github.io/igv-webapp/)**
+**Note:  the instructions below are for developers or others wishing to install a copy of the IGV-Web app.
+For user documentation see [https://igvteam.github.io/igv-webapp/](https://igvteam.github.io/igv-webapp/).** A link to the user documentation is also provided in the app's Help menu.

 ## Requirements
 - Node >= v8.11.4